Ruchirr999/SafePy/README.md

 One can also change the extension of the encrypted file and even the size of the encryption key via making appropriate changes.

 Finally, the pip packages needed -
-`pip install pycryptography PyQt5 subprocess hashlib smtplib`
+`pip install pycryptodomex PyQt5 smtplib`

 Usage-
 1) Fill all the directory paths according to your need in all the scripts